barrettb-zz/cover-story/README.md

 #### VIEW
 TBD.
-Right now it is the ugliest, slightly misaligned graph that allows hovering over nodes in the crudest of whats.
+Right now it is the ugliest, slightly misaligned graph that allows hovering over nodes in the crudest of ways.
 We ONLY show the percentage covered, and may not even filter it correctly by analysis type right now.

 #### RAKE tools (examples):